lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

               -source  source version
 ```

-We will add some code that trigger a number of compiler warnings which can
+We will add some code that triggers a number of compiler warnings which can
 be corrected by the compiler's code rewriting capabilities.

 Add the following code snippet to the `src/main/scala/org/lunatechlabs/dotty/sudoku/SudokuSolver.scala` source code file: